lintabong/Artificial-Intelligence/README.md

 # Artificial Intelligence

-a set of codes about artificial intelligence that I developed using matlab and python
+a set of codes about artificial intelligence that I developed using matlab, python, and Google Collab